henriqueinonhe/Vizir/README.md

 - production

 Website is accessible at `localhost:3000` and database is accessible at `localhost:3001`, **make sure to leave these ports open**.

+Note: You might need to run docker-compose with sudo.

 ### 3.1 Development